-Although they recently played the Bonnaroo Festival, you would be hard pressed to include Ben Harper and Jack Johnson among the jam bands.
-The point where they intersect with the jammers is with attitude -- a certain lolling, cannabis-suffused organic bonhomie that cloaked the Hollywood Bowl during their co-headlining appearance.
+A0lthough they share fans with Widespread Panic and the Dead and recently played the Bonnaroo Festival, you would be hard pressed to include Ben Harper and Jack Johnson among the jam bands — especially Johnson, whose songs rarely crack the three-minute barrier.
+The point where they intersect with the jammers is with attitude rather than their playing — a certain lolling, cannabis-suffused organic bonhomie that cloaked the Hollywood Bowl during their co-headlining appearance.